metal3-io/cluster-api-provider-metal3/README.md

 ## E2E test

-To trigger e2e test on a PR, use the following phrases:
+To trigger e2e test on the PR, use the following phrases:

 On main branch: